-7.6 Volunteer Governor
+7.5 Volunteer Governor

-7.6.1 The Sherwood Forest Volunteers will appoint 1 Governor (such person must be eligible to be, and not disqualified from being, a Governor under this Constitution) pursuant to a process agreed between the Sherwood Forest Volunteers and the Trust.

-7.7 Local Authority Governors
+- 7.5.1 The Sherwood Forest Volunteers will appoint 1 Governor (such person must be eligible to be, and not disqualified from being, a Governor under this Constitution) pursuant to a process agreed between the Sherwood Forest Volunteers and the Trust. - 7.6 Local Authority and Combined Authority Governors - 7.6.1 Each of the Local Authorities and the Combined Authority may appoint one Local/Combined (as applicable) Authority Governor (such person must be eligible to be, and not disqualified from being, a Governor under this Constitution) by notice in writing signed by:

-- 7.7.1 Each of the Local Authorities may appoint one Local Authority Governor (such person must be eligible to be, and not disqualified from being, a Governor under this Constitution) by notice in writing signed by: - 7.7.1.1 the leader of the relevant council. - 7.7.1.2 or a member of the relevant council's executive and delivered to the Trust Secretary.
+- 7.6.1.1 the leader of the relevant council. - 7.6.1.2 or a member of the relevant council's/authority's executive and delivered to the Director of Corporate Affairs.

-7.8 Other Partnership Governors
+7.7 Other Partnership Governors

-7.8.1 The Other Partnership Organisation may appoint one Other Partnership Governor (such person being eligible to be, and not disqualified from being, a Governor under this Constitution) as set out.
-West Nottinghamshire College may appoint its Other Partnership Governor by notice in writing signed by the principal of West Nottinghamshire College and delivered to the Trust Secretary.
+7.7.1 The Other Partnership Organisation may appoint one Other Partnership Governor (such person being eligible to be, and not disqualified from being, a Governor under this Constitution) as set out.
+West Nottinghamshire College may appoint its Other Partnership Governor by notice in writing signed by the principal of West Nottinghamshire College and delivered to the Director of Corporate Affairs

-7.9 Transition arrangements
+7.8 Transition arrangements

-- 7.9.1 Where an Elected Governor ceases to be eligible to hold the office to which they were elected by virtue of paragraphs 6.2 or 6.3 that Elected Governor shall immediately notify the Trust Secretary of the circumstances giving rise to their ineligibility. - 7.9.2 Where the Trust Secretary receives notice from an Elected Governor, pursuant to paragraph 7.8.1, that they believe they are no longer eligible to hold office (or the Trust Secretary otherwise becomes aware that the Elected Governor is no longer eligible to hold office) the Trust Secretary shall notify the Elected Governor that their position is suspended with immediate effect and shall ask the Governor if they: - 7.9.2.1 wish to stand down as a Governor: and - 7.9.3 Where the Elected Governor confirms in writing they: - 7.9.3.1 will stand down as a Governor, such resignation shall take effect immediately.
+- 7.8.1 Where an Elected Governor ceases to be eligible to hold the office to which they were elected by virtue of paragraphs 6.2 or 6.3 that Elected Governor shall immediately notify the Director of Corporate Affairs of the circumstances giving rise to their ineligibility. - 7.8.2 Where the Director of Corporate Affairs receives notice from an Elected Governor, pursuant to paragraph 7.8.1, that they believe they are no longer eligible to hold office (or the Director of Corporate Affairs otherwise becomes aware that the Elected Governor is no longer eligible to hold office) the Director of Corporate Affairs shall notify the Elected Governor that their position is suspended with immediate effect and shall ask the Governor if they: - 7.8.2.1 wish to stand down as a Governor: and - 7.8.3 Where the Elected Governor confirms in writing they: - 7.8.3.1 will stand down as a Governor, such resignation shall take effect immediately.

-7.10 Terms of Office
+7.9 Terms of Office

-7.10.1 Elected Governors:

-- 7.10.1.1 shall be elected for a period of 3 years. - 7.10.1.2 are, subject to paragraphs 7.10.1.3 and 7.10.1.4 eligible for re-election at the end of the period referred to in paragraph 7.10.1.1. - 7.10.1.3 may hold office for a maximum of 9 years but in exceptional circumstances (as determined by the Council of Governors) may serve longer than 9 years, but any extension beyond 9 years will be subject to annual re-election and, in any event, they shall not serve for a total term longer than 12 years.; and
+- 7.9.1 Elected Governors: - 7.9.1.1 shall be elected for a period of 3 years. - 7.9.1.2 are, subject to paragraphs 7.9.1.3 and 7.9.1.1 eligible for reelection at the end of the period referred to in paragraph 7.9.1.1. - 7.9.1.3 may hold office for a maximum of 9 years; and - 7.9.2 Appointed Governors: - 7.9.2.1 shall be appointed for a period of 3 years.